 As we drove away Rich grumbled on how we would probably be late because it took me so long to get out of the house.
 I just smiled and said it would still be a good night for us, even if we were a few minutes late.
 I tried to explain about Audriana and her toes, but he was too focused on getting us to the restaurant on time to really hear me.
 During the drive to the restaurant, my mind kept thinking back to Audriana.
 Why did it take a week of her asking for me to finally paint her toes?
 It didn’t take all that much time, and look how happy it made her!
 I’m so glad I painted her toes before I left! — It was a good feeling.

 So this was a good mommy moment for me.
 But it didn’t end there.
-Three days later we were involved in a horrible traffic accident.
-Audriana was hit in the head and ended up on life support and in a coma for about two weeks, and it was not certain if she would ever wake up.
+Three days later on our way home from a day in our local mountains we were involved in a horrific traffic accident.
+Audriana was hit in the head and ended up on life support and was in a coma for about two weeks, and it was not certain if she would ever wake up.
 Day after day I spent at her bedside, watching all the machines do their job at keeping her alive, and as each new nurse came in to care for her, they would pull back the blankets to stretch her still, lifeless legs, and the first thing they would say was, “Look at those pretty red toes!”

 I think it’s important for us moms to realize that for every bad mommy moment in our day we probably have twenty or twenty-five good mommy moments, and it’s time we start giving our good mommy moments some attention.
 Do you have a good mommy moment that sticks out in your mind?
 If so, please share in the comments.
 I’d love to hear them!